-Management of Energy Transfer LP (ET) will provide this presentation to analysts and/or investors throughout March 2025.
+Management of Energy Transfer LP (ET) will provide this presentation to analysts and/or investors throughout May 2025.
 At the meetings, members of management may make statements about future events, outlook and expectations related to Sunoco LP (SUN), USA Compression Partners, LP (USAC), and ET (collectively, the Partnerships), and their subsidiaries and this presentation may contain statements about future events, outlook and expectations related to the Partnerships and their subsidiaries, all of which statements are forward-looking statements.
 These may also include certain statements about the Partnerships' ability to successfully complete and integrate transactions described herein and the possibility that the anticipated benefits of the transactions cannot be fully realized.
 Any statement made by a member of management of the Partnerships at these meetings and any statement in this presentation that is not a historical fact will be deemed to be a forward-looking statement.
-These forward-looking statements rely on a number of assumptions concerning future events that members of management of the Partnerships believe to be reasonable, but these statements are subject to a number of risks, uncertainties and other factors, many of which are outside the control of the Partnerships.
+These forward-looking statements of the Partnerships believe to be reasonable, but these statements are subject to a number of risks, uncertainties and other factors, many of which are outside the control of the Partnerships.
 While the Partnerships believe that the assumptions concerning these future events are reasonable, we caution that there are inherent risks and uncertainties in predicting these future events that could cause the actual results, performance or achievements of the Partnerships and their subsidiaries to be materially different.
-These risks and uncertainties are discussed in more detail in the filings made by the Partnerships with the Securities and Exchange Commission, copies of which are available to the public.
-In addition to the risks and uncertainties disclosed in our SEC filings the Partnerships expressly disclaim any intention or obligation to revise or publicly update any forward-looking statements, whether as a result of new
+These risks and uncertainties disclosed in our SEC filings the Partnerships with the Securities and Exchange Commission, copies of which are available to the public.
+In addition to the risks and uncertainties disclosed in our SEC filings the Partnerships expressly disclaim any intention or obligation to revise or publicly update any forward-looking statements, whether as a result of new information, future events, or otherwise.